dhruvkasarabada/Musical-LEDs/README.md

 ## Workshop

-Here is a 10 minute [Musical LED Video](https://youtu.be/rfhRKKA4tng) of the workshop that I organized for the students!
+Here is a [10 minute video](https://youtu.be/rfhRKKA4tng) of the workshop that I organized for the students!